Friday, July 05, 2019

 Silly faces you can punch!

-We're first greeted by a range of dodgy blokes, who are all after a contract, so pick who you fancy before heading out to the office for a hard day's graft.
+We're first greeted by a range of dodgy blokes, who are all after a contract, so pick who you fancy before heading out to the office.
 It's here you can arrange a fight, train, view contracts, and even watch a fighter receive his physio.
-The actual fights are watched from behind the commentators - who will describe everything that is going on for each round.
-However, I soon felt the life force drain from me, so hit the fast-forward button!!
+The fights are watched from behind the commentators, who will describe everything that is going on.
+However, I soon felt the life force drain from me, so I hit the fast-forward button!!

 I can't say I was converted to the sport, or even hooked on this style of game, but I continued on and headed back to my office to see what other wonders awaited me.
-It was now that I noticed hands on the right side of the office, but clicking did nothing so I figured it was just part of the background...
-Well, until I clicked the filing cabinet...
+I noticed hands on the right side of the office, but clicking them did nothing, so I figured they were just part of the background.

-I almost spat my coffee out when I began to watch my assistant walk across the office - for an eye-popping moment in 16-bit sex appeal.
-Okay, walking in those heels obviously looks tough, but she certainly excelled at handing over my documents!!
-Come on folks, I'm sure better use of the STe palette could have been made? lol
+Oh, okay then, yes, I almost spat my coffee out when I began to watch my assistant walk across the office - an eye-popping moment in 16-bit sex appeal.
+Walking in those heels obviously looks tough, but she certainly excelled at handing over my documents!!
+A killer moment and worth booting up just for this!

 The CryptO'pinion?

-Boxing Manager isn't a bad game whatsoever and I imagine it will appeal to sports and strategy fans.
-Sadly, it wasn't something that I personally found particularly entertaining.
-Except for the girl strutting her stuff and flashing those long legs and boobs.
-Yep, I can imagine the folk at Goliath Games had themselves a right laugh making this?
-Brilliant stuff.
+Boxing Manager isn't a bad game whatsoever, and I imagine it will appeal to sports and strategy fans.
+It isn't something that I found particularly entertaining.
+Except for the girl strutting her stuff and flashing her legs and boobs.
+Yep, I can imagine the folk at Goliath Games had themselves a right laugh making this!

 Monday, July 01, 2019